-This is an Arizona Archaeology and Heritage Awareness Month Lecture
+An Arizona Archaeological and Heritage Awareness Month Event

 Dr. Todd Bostwick will present "A New View on the Ancient Sinagua: Analysis of the Dyck Cliff Dwelling Collection."